Our TEAM Our Mission

 Raymond Chen

-Raymond is from Frankfurt and currently studying for the PhD in Chemical Engineering at King’s College, which is generously funded by the Cambridge Trust, Chemical Engineering Department and King’s College.
-The aim of the PhD is to turn Sargassum algae into biochar for CO2 fixation/sequestration and agricultural purposes such as increasing nutrient retention, as well as graphene for high-tech applications.
-Before his PhD, Raymond did his undergraduate in Physics at the Technical University of Munich and continued with an MPhil in Energy Technologies at Cambridge.
-In his free time, Raymond enjoys going for a run, discovering Cambridge, and improvising on the piano and is always excited about the next event.
+Raymond is from Frankfurt and currently studying for the PhD in Chemical Engineering, researching on carbon trapping via bacterial urea hydrolysis and methods for turning Sargassum algae into biochar for potential use in energy storage applications.
+Before his PhD, Raymond obtained his B.Sc. in Physics at the Technical University of Munich and MPhil in Energy Technologies at Cambridge.
+In his free time, Raymond enjoys going for a run and improvising on the piano, and is always excited about the next event.

 -Marketing & Outreach Officer-